niranjangavade98/TensorFlow-Custom-Object-Detection/README.md

 <br/><br/>
 > **Note :**_test_model.py file can be used on images only, but you can use your own script to test your model on video or webcam streams_
 <br/><br/>
-1. Open test_model.py file in `C:/TensorflowModels/models/research/object_detection` directory & change value of `NUM_CLASSES` to match the number of classes you have & save the file.
+1. Open test_model.py file in `C:/TensorflowModels/models/research/object_detection` directory & change value of `NUM_CLASSES` on line number 40 to match the number of classes you have & save the file.
 <br/><br/>
 2. Using `test_model.py` you can get results in two formats, textual format or pictorial format or both.
     * textual format : Gives you a brief description of classes detected on the provided image in terminal itself.